This is a burp suite beginners tutorial. Burpsuite is a collection of tools, written in Java used to perform various network security related tasks.

 Burpsuite can be used as a basic http proxy to intercept traffic for analysis and playback, a web application security scanner, a tool to perform automated attacks against a web application, a tool to spider an entire website to identify attack surface and a has a plugin API with a ton of third party addons available!

-In this basic tutorial I’ll explain how to use the basic features available in the community edition (the free version).
-If you havent already, download burpsuite frm the portswigger site: https://portswigger.net/
+In this basic burp suite tutorial I’ll explain how to use the basic features available in the community edition (the free version).
+If you haven’t already, download burpsuite from the portswigger site: https://portswigger.net/

 After running the installer, select “new temporary project”, followed by “use burp defaults”.